drew-j-tp/fannie-mae-capstone/README.md

 ![imbalance_countplot](https://user-images.githubusercontent.com/84877574/126810405-bf91bc88-fce5-4753-b93a-92f56302526f.png)

-I checked for multicolinearity and correlation with my target varaible using a heatmap
+I checked for multicollinearity and correlation with my target varaible using a heatmap

 ![correlation_heatmap](https://user-images.githubusercontent.com/84877574/126833374-3da60278-b7b7-4024-8fe9-d943666c5869.png)

 ## Sampling

-To give any model to a decent chance to predict foreclosures with such a high imbalance, both undersampling and oversampling were reqired
+To give any model to a decent chance to predict foreclosures with such a high imbalance, both undersampling and oversampling were reqired.
-I used SMOTE for oversampling, which is a common technique that creates synthetic data based on existing data I tested many different ratios for sampling and discovered that higher oversampling gave better results, but I didn't want to train on exclusively synthetic data.
+I used SMOTE for oversampling, which is a common technique that creates synthetic data based on existing data.
+I tested many different ratios for sampling and discovered that higher oversampling gave better results, but I didn't want to train on exclusively synthetic data.
 Settled on undersampling so that we only had twice as much non-foreclosures as foreclosures, then oversampling to even amounts
 Here is that imbalanced visualized before and after